101 (album and film): Live album

 Although the entire Rose Bowl concert was not recorded on video, the complete concert was recorded for an audio release.
 Mixed at Swanyard Studios in London by then-unknown producer Alan Moulder, 101 was Depeche Mode's first full live album.
 (Note: Their first concert video was The World We Live In and Live in Hamburg (1985), although no corresponding live album was ever released, and fragments of their 1982 tour were released as B-sides to several of their 1983 singles.)
+Wilder said that the album had a few overdubs, saying "I doubt there's ever been a live album in the history of pop music that hasn't been touched up here and there."

 Name

 The original name for the live album/documentary was going to be Mass, inspired by both the name of album it supported and the large crowds who were coming to the concerts.
-Said singer Dave Gahan, the name 'Mass' felt appropriate because "there's something that is very religious about the whole thing [performing live to a large crowd], and it's not just from the fans to the band, it's the other way as well.
+Said Gahan, the name 'Mass' felt appropriate because "there's something that is very religious about the whole thing [performing live to a large crowd], and it's not just from the fans to the band, it's the other way as well.
 You definitely feel a massive energy from all the people who are out there. ...
 There's an incredible energy that none of us understand."

 Another name they considered was A Brief Period of Rejoicing, named after the Winston Churchill quote that opened their album Black Celebration (1986).
-However, they ultimately chose the name that Alan Wilder proposed, 101, named after both the fact that the final show was the 101st of the tour, and the nearby 101 highway.
+However, they ultimately chose the name that Wilder proposed, 101, named after both the fact that the final show was the 101st of the tour, and the nearby 101 highway.